binarytrails/website2.0/frontend/static/frontend/md/quests/archlinux-macbook.md

     [Read more](http://www.ibm.com/developerworks/library/l-linux-on-4kb-sector-disks/index.html)

-    We will encrypt our third root partition sdx3 and we won't use swap space for the hibernation.
+    We will encrypt our root and home partitions.
+We won't use swap space for the hibernation.

     <table>
         <tr>